LankyCyril/Kahlua/readme.md

 ```

 This will create a prototype called `MagicBeing`.
 Apart from the fields and
-methods in this constructor, it will also create a method `new(self)` that can
+methods that are explicitly defined, it will also create a method `new(self)`
-spawn "descendant" objects.
+that can spawn "descendant" objects.

 Inheritance is also straightforward: